woodscreative/data_lib/README.md

 # Data Library

-A collection of useful data in JSON/PHP format.
-Run `parse.php` to generate new PHP arrays from `json` input directory if required.
+A collection of useful data in JSON/PHP/JS format.
+Run `node run` to generate new data from `src` input directory.